Basal cell carcinoma: An overview

 How is BCC treated?

 Most BCCs can be treated and cured if found early.
 The longer a BCC grows, the more invasive and difficult the treatment becomes.
-The treatment will depend on the size of the BCC, where it is located on your body, and certain other factors your Skin Cancer Doctor will discuss with you.
+The treatment will depend on the size of the BCC, where it is located on your body, and certain other factors your doctor will discuss with you.

 Treatment options for BCC can include: